plank/snapshots/README.md

     public function down()
     {
-        SnapshotSchema::dropIfExists('blocks');
+        Schema::dropIfExists('blocks');
     }
 }
 ```

-You will notice that in a `SnapshotMigration` you have `$this->schema` available which is the `SnapshotBuilder` instance.
-It is a wrapper around the framework's `\Illuminate\Database\Schema\Builder` class.
-You can also use the `SnapshotSchema` facade, however you should only use that inside a `SnapshotMigration`.

-The `SnapshotMigrations` allow you to declare migrations in the way you are used to, but under the hood it will handle all versioning.

-You will also notice the `SnapshotBlueprint` class.
-This blueprint type exists to allow you to define foreign keys to versioned content from versioned content using the `->onSnapshot()` method.
+You will notice that in a `SnapshotMigration` you have the `SnapshotBlueprint` class injected into your schema calls.
+This blueprint type exists to allow you to define unversioned foreign keys on versioned content using methods like `->unversionedForeign('user_id')` method.

 ##### Limitations